-In our first ever photo gallery here on Pro Wrestling Stories, we’ve done some deep-diving and compiled a collection of classic nostalgic wrestling photos.
-Each picture has a story behind it, which we’ve included.
+In our first ever photo gallery here on Pro Wrestling Stories, we did some deep-diving and compiled a collection of classic nostalgic wrestling photos.
+Each picture has a story behind it, which is included.
 Get ready for this wrestling blast from the past!

 This ‘WWF Superstars’ arcade game came out in 1989.
 Many wrestling fans growing up around that time will have fond memories of spending hours on this at their local arcade!
 Following this, WWF WrestleFest was released in 1991, and then WWF WrestleMania: The Arcade Game in 1995.
 Everything released afterward has been for consoles, not arcades.
 These can still be found today very scarcely at some arcades.
 Reddit user u/Bahamas_is_relevant, who recently shared this photo, mentioned this WWF Superstars arcade game can still be found at Hersheypark in Pennsylvania, so if you’re ever feeling nostalgic and you’re in that area, feel free to roll the years back!

 19. Fred Durst as a Playable Character in WWF SmackDown!
 Just Bring It

 Yes, that’s right.
 Limp Bizkit frontman, Fred Durst, was once playable in a WWE video game.
 The game in question is ‘WWF SmackDown!
 Just Bring It’ which was released in late 2001.
 The date of release is important here as this was in the middle of WWE’s Limp Bizkit phase.

 Around this timeframe, starting in December 2000, The Undertaker debuted Limp Bizkit’s “Rollin’” as a theme song to go with his American Badass gimmick.
 This was the beginning of a whacky but memorable relationship between WWE and Limp Bizkit.